ccrp-dev/ccrp/README.md

-# Coalesced Chunk Retrival Protocol (CCRP)
+# Coalesced Chunk Retrieval Protocol (CCRP)

-This repo contains the documentation for the specification of the Coalesced Chunk Retrival Protocol (CCRP).
+This repo contains the documentation for the specification of the Coalesced Chunk Retrieval Protocol (CCRP).

 > [!WARNING]
 > CCRP is currently under initial active development, and is being worked with
 > significant contributions from LLM-based coding agents.
 It has not undergone
 > a full review at this time, so be aware the documentation and specification
-> may contain sigificant errors or gaps.
+> may contain significant errors or gaps.

 ## What is CCRP?